Catching the ring width data underlying a plotted curve

 In CooRecorder, open the leftmost image with the menu command File/Open image for new coordinates.

-Select "Curve data" as shown above.
+Select "Curve data"

-One point (normally the first) should be a "double-point" (group) with a label (point-label) specifying the scaling properties of the diagram.
+One point (normally the first) should be a "double-point" (group) with a label (point-label) specifying the vertical scaling properties of the diagram.

 SCALE 0.2 1.4 PROP